rjur11/Spacestagram/README.md

 <img width="300" alt="Screen Shot 2022-01-19 at 11 26 43 AM" src="https://user-images.githubusercontent.com/69861203/150173106-c33a1385-1fc6-4d5b-bfca-e5998b6d6787.png">

 If a user finds a photocard that they really love, they can click the "Like" button associated with the photocard.
-However, if they change their mind, they can always go back and "unlike" any cards that were previously liked.
+However, if they change their mind, they can always go back and "Unlike" any cards that were previously liked.

 ![Like Button Functionality](https://media.giphy.com/media/D2tS0a2VJAmVOyzzwN/giphy.gif)